ROCm/rocm_smi_lib/README.md

 C++ Library interface for ROCm-SMI to allow you to monitor/trace GPU system atributes

+For developer Familer with NVML here is our key to understand our API

 | NVML API	| Type |	Sub-type	| Rocm-smi equivalent API  |
 |-------------------|--------|---------------|-----------------------------------|
 | **Power State**  | | | |